White County Asylum

 White County Asylum, also known as the Lakeview Home, was a historic county home located at Union Township, White County, Indiana.
 The main building was built in 1907–1908, and was a large four-level, Richardsonian Romanesque style brick building with limestone and brick trim.
 It consisted of a central administrative section flanked by residential wings.
 The building featured a high hipped roof.
 Also on the property is a contributing gable roofed barn (1908).
 The property is a contributing site.

 It was listed on the National Register of Historic Places in 2010.
-The building was demolished in 2017, and it was delisted in 2019.